doherty100/azuresandbox/terraform-azurerm-vm-windows/README.md

 ## Smoke testing

+* Review the post-deployment script code in `virtual-machine-01-post-deploy.ps1`.
+Use the Azure portal to confirm the script was uploaded to shared blob storage container.
 * Explore newly provisioned resources using the Azure portal.
   * Review the 4 secrets that were created in the shared key vault.
   * Generate a script for mapping drives to the shared file share.